GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Nebular diagnostics

 The rich spectral information of GS\_3073 allows the determination of the chemical abundances for elements other than nitrogen and oxygen.
 The joint determinations of multiple elemental abundances can better constrain the enrichment mechanisms of the observed region and thus can provide additional clues for the origin of the nitrogen loudness.

 In the rest-frame UV spectrum of PRISM, there is detection of \civ\ and \ciii\ lines.
-Combining these lines with \oiiis, we can roughly estimate the carbon abundance.
-While there is also detection of C\,{\sc ii}$\lambda \lambda 1334,1335$ in the VIMOS spectrum, due to the complex nature of the doublet\footnote{Within the doublet, C\,{\sc ii}$\lambda 1334$ is a resonant line and C\,{\sc ii}$\lambda 1335$ is a fluorescent line.} and the fact that it is unresolved in the spectrum, we did not estimate the carbon abundance using this line.
-We note that the observed peak of C\,{\sc ii} is redshifted with respect to the peak of \niv$\lambda \lambda 1483, 1486$ in the VIMOS spectrum, indicating the presence of an outflow.
-We further discuss the kinematics of C\,{\sc ii} in Section~\ref{subsec:outflow}.
+Combining these lines with \oiiis, we can roughly estimate the carbon abundance. \redtxt{We found no detection of C\,{\sc ii}]$\lambda \lambda 2324,2325$ in the UV.} While there is detection of C\,{\sc ii}$\lambda \lambda 1334,1335$ in the VIMOS spectrum, due to the complex nature of the doublet\footnote{Within the doublet, C\,{\sc ii}$\lambda 1334$ is a resonant line and C\,{\sc ii}$\lambda 1335$ is a fluorescent line.} and the fact that it is unresolved in the spectrum, we did not estimate the carbon abundance using this line.
+We note that the observed peak of C\,{\sc ii} is redshifted with respect to the peak of \niv$\lambda \lambda 1483, 1486$ in the VIMOS spectrum, \redtxt{potentially} indicating the presence of an outflow.
 Another complicating factor for estimating the total carbon abundance is that the region occupied by $\rm C^{+}$ extends beyond the $\rm H^{+}$ region and goes into the photodissociation region (PDR).
 Thus, the fractional contribution from $\rm C^{+}$ has a sensitive dependence on the boundary condition of the ionized cloud.

-Figure~\ref{fig:diagram_c} shows a comparison between photoionization models and the observed line ratios of GS\_3073 in the \nv/\niii\ versus \ciii/\oiiis\ diagram.
-The fiducial line ratios of GS\_3073 match a range of abundance ratios from $\rm log(C/O)_{gas}\sim -0.32$ to $\rm log(C/O)_{gas}\sim -0.21$.
-We also estimated C/O based on \textsc{PyNeb}.
-To circumvent the $\rm C^{+}$ problem, if we assumed in the ionization zone occupied by $\rm O^{2+}$ that carbon is mainly in $\rm C^{2+}$ and higher ionization species, we obtained ICF($\rm C^{2+},C^{3+}$) $\approx$ 1.2.
-This leads to $\rm log(C/O) = -0.30^{+0.12}_{-0.09}$, which is consistent with the \textsc{Cloudy} models.